yegor256/blog/static/talks.md

     Why it's happening?
 I will attempt to analyze and demonstrate by example what's wrong with it.

+  * **Are You Sure You Are Not a Micromanager?**
+    Do you know what micromanagement is?
+It's when your manager is telling you exactly what you have to do right now in order to achieve the results he or she wants.
+The micromanager doesn't trust you and that's why wants and needs to control every step you make.
+It's annoying and unproductive, but it's inevitable unless you have small tasks and a transparent and unambiguous system of rewards and punishment.
+The question is how you can define an obvious and transparent motivational system.
+    A number of options will be suggested.

   * **Is Java Getting Better?**
     The Java programming language is growing, getting new features every new version.
 Some of them are coming from functional programming paradigm,